F-Test Formula (Table of Contents)

 Step 3: F-Test Formula:

-Step 4: Find the F critical value from F table taking a degree of freedom and level of significance.
+Step 4: Find the F critical value from the F table taking a degree of freedom and level of significance.

-Step 5: Compare these two values and if a critical value is smaller than the F value, you can reject the null hypothesis.
+Step 5: Compare these two values, and if a critical value is smaller than the F value, you can reject the null hypothesis.

 Examples of F-Test Formula (With Excel Template)